OmThakur92/HackOctober-2019/README.md

-# This was my 1st PR for the HackOctober Fest 2019 .
+ This was our 1st PR for the HackOctober Fest 2019 .